learningbyplaying/fastapi-kafka-real-scenarios/scenarios/user-events/README.md

 ### Setup kafka topics

 Each source has to has defined the topic definition.

-Example source "ecommerce":
+Sample source "ecommerce":

 $REPO_PATH/scenarios/user-events/app/sources/ecommerce/topic.json